ll9/WT-Projekt/README.md

 ### Setup
 In order to run this Website locally you will ned node + mongodb which contains the appropriate data.
 Furthermore in your mongodb you will have to create an text index on the title attribute (see below).

-1. start your mongo database (`mongod --dbpath <path_to_database>`)
-2. If your db has no text index yet: In your mongo shell:
-    ```
-    use <dbName>
-    db.<collectionName>.createIndex({ title: "text"})
-    ```
-3. Install modules (only once): `npm install`
+1. Install modules (only once): `npm install`
-4. Setup Environment Variables (only once per session)
+2. Setup Environment Variables (only once per session, (databaseURI, client secret, etc)
-5. Start the server: `npm start`
+3. Start the server: `npm start`
-6. Check out the website in your browser at http://localhost:3000/
+4. Check out the website in your browser at http://localhost:3000/

 #### To-do
 - [ ] Add Reset all Button
-- [ ] Position a button to delete movies from watchlist (let eye symbol on main page dissapear when it is on watchlist and display this new button instead) !
-- [ ] Implement functionality to delete movies from watchlist !
 - [ ] Implement Personal Rating (Hofmann)
 - [ ] Text still overflows (For example search for 'ok' on website) => fix that
 - [ ] Implement Loading Animation Watch(ed) List (Infinite Scrolling Animation?)